-- dedicate at least six hours of study time per week for assignments. - complete the Library Research Units (3 sections with a score of 10 or more in each) - conference with Desi: - $\circ$ $\,$ mini introduction conference (1x) in the first two weeks of the semester - o writing conferences (every 2-3 weeks) to discuss drafts - o final conference to discuss student accomplishments and final grade. - meet with a TRiO tutor and/or a Writing Lab mentor to support your writing process.
+- dedicate at least six hours of study time per week for assignments. - complete the Library Research Units (3 sections with a score of 10 or more points in each) - conference with Desi: - o narrative essay conference - writing conferences to discuss drafts - o final conference to discuss student accomplishments and final grade. - meet with a TRiO tutor and/or a Writing Lab mentor to support your writing process.